Suhanya Raffel joined the new M+ museum in Hong Kong in 2016 as executive director, and later became museum director in 2019

 Raffel was a member of the Asian Art Council at the Solomon R. Guggenheim Museum in New York from 2009 to 2014 and is also a board member of the International Committee for Museums and Collections of Modern Art.

-Earlier this year, blooloop named M+, which was originally scheduled to open in 2017 but has been plagued by delays, in its list of the top new museums to watch.
+Blooloop named M+, which was originally scheduled to open in 2017 but plagued by delays, in its list of the top new museums to watch for 2021.